Carlosarturo28/Motorpark/Backend/README.md

 _I recommend to use `yarn` but you can use `npm` or whatever you want_

-###`yarn`
+###yarn

 ```
 yarn
 ```

-You must run this command first to install all the needed dependencies to run the project.
+This is the first command you must run to install all the needed dependencies to run the project.

 ### `yarn run server`